surifirstpin/biplus_documentation/docs/README.md

 Create data dashboards and visualizations in minutes

-Start transforming your data into live dashboards and reports in fraction of minutes, By helping you to find answers to your compa
+Start transforming your data into live dashboards and reports in fraction of minutes, By helping you to find answers to your company
 Less than five minutes.
 That’s all it takes to start transforming your data into live dashboards and reports that’ll help you find answers to your company’s most important questions.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ3NTc1MzAzMF19
+eyJoaXN0b3J5IjpbNTg2OTIxODddfQ==
 -->